stlab/better-code/better-code/src/chapter-2-contracts.md

 The catch is that the code you are writing is almost never at the top of the tower.
 Someone else, or future-you, is going to have to build on the code you're writing.
-There's no difference between public and private stuff where documentation is concerned.
+Thus, there's no difference between public and private interfaces where documentation is concerned.
 Every component is API to somebody, so when we say “API” we mean any interface boundary in the codebase, however internal.

 #### Contract Checking Features